 Critical Infrastructure Protection: IEEE-USA supports efforts to enhance the security of critical national infrastructures, with a focus on cyber security, spyware, the interoperability of communication systems, and uses of information technologies in security applications.
-2010 priorities include developing a series of informational whitepapers on critical infrastructure topics.
+This committee has been deactivated pending a review of government relations priorities.

-Oversight: Critical Infrastructure Protection Committee (Marc Apter, Chair)
+Oversight: Critical Infrastructure Protection Committee (TBD, Chair)